Dr-irshad/NeuroPulse-AI-Advanced-Neuroimaging-Tumor-Diagnosis/README.md

 ### Additional Setup
   1. Download the dataset and place it in the data/ folder (follow the provided instructions or link to access the dataset).
   2. Ensure that the annotations and augmented data are correctly placed in the appropriate folders.
+  3. Install and configure Ollama for LLM-powered tumor analysis.

 ## Usage

+### Running the Streamlit UI
+To launch the user interface, run the following command:

+    ```bash
+    streamlit run app.py

+This will open a web-based UI where users can upload MRI images or videos for analysis.

 ### Training the Model
 To start training the YOLO segmentation model on the dataset, run the following command: